-Total Length (in Miles) 230.1 Total Length Along Great American Rail-Trail in Wash. (in Miles) 230.1 Trail Type Rail-trail Surface Type Ballast, crushed stone, sand Trail Manager Washington State Department of Natural Resources, Washington State Parks and Recreation Commission (Washington State Parks) Website · parks.state.wa.us/521/palouse-to-cascades · palousetocascadestrail.org TrailLink Map traillink.com/trail/palouse-to-cascades-state- park-trail
+Total Length (in Miles) 247.6 Total Length Along Great American Rail-Trail in Wash. (in Miles) 247.6 Trail Type Rail-trail Surface Type Ballast, crushed stone, sand Trail Manager Washington State Department of Natural Resources, Washington State Parks and Recreation Commission (Washington State Parks) Website · parks.state.wa.us/521/palouse-to-cascades · palousetocascadestrail.org TrailLink Map traillink.com/trail/palouse-to-cascades-state- park-trail

 The Palouse to Cascades State Park Trail (formerly known as the John Wayne Pioneer Trail) travels across Washington from the Idaho-Washington state line to Cedar Falls, Washington, and is one of the longest rail-trail conversions in the United States.
 The trail follows the corridor of the Chicago, Milwaukee, St. Paul and Pacific Railroad (the Milwaukee Road), which was completed in 1909.
 By 1980, the railroad had ceased operations on the right-of-way.
-The state of Washington acquired most of the corridor and has developed it into the 230-mile trail that exists today.
-The Palouse to Cascades State Park Trail is currently divided into eight segments of existing trail with seven gaps between them:
+The state of Washington acquired most of the corridor and has developed it into the nearly 250-mile trail that exists today.
+The Palouse to Cascades State Park Trail is currently divided into six segments of existing trail with five gaps between them:

-Segment 1 - 5.3 miles between the Idaho-Washington state line and Tekoa, Washington
+Segment 1 - 17.8 miles between the Idaho-Washington state line and Pandora

-Segment 2 - 10.8 miles between Tekoa and Pandora
+Segment 2 - 28.1 miles between Pandora and Rock Lake